NAME

 pam(8) version of

-is defined, the SU_GROUP and SU_ROOTAUTH groups are treated as indirect groups.
+su.
+For the non pam(8) version ofsu, ifSU_INDIRECT_GROUPis defined, the SU_GROUP and SU_ROOTAUTH groups are treated as indirect groups.
 The group members of those two groups are treated as groups themselves.

 ENVIRONMENT

-Environment variables used by su
+Environment variables used by su:

-- Default home directory of real user ID unless modified as specified above.
+HOME- Default home directory of real user ID unless modified as specified above.

-- The user ID is always the effective ID (the target user ID) after an
+LOGNAME- The user ID is always the effective ID (the target user ID) after an

-- Default search path of real user ID unless modified as specified above.
+suunless the user ID is 0 (root).
+PATH- Default search path of real user ID unless modified as specified above.

-- Provides terminal type which may be retained for the substituted user ID.
+TERM- Provides terminal type which may be retained for the substituted user ID.

-- The user ID is always the effective ID (the target user ID) after an
+USER- The user ID is always the effective ID (the target user ID) after an

-unless the user ID is 0 (root).
+suunless the user ID is 0 (root).

 EXIT STATUS

-returns the exit status of the executed
+su returns the exit status of the executed

 subshell, or 1 if any error occurred while switching privileges.